Skip to main content

 FROM continents

-This request will simply fetch the list of every available continents from the continents table in the data source and display it in the connected field.
-This request is the same whether the field is a connected custom field or a connected item.
+This request will simply fetch the list of every available continents from the continents table in the data source and display it in the connected custom field.

 The options in this field depend on the value selected in the Continent field.